yngOtto/EnsomBot/README.md

 # EnsomBot
-A neural network that matches users based on their interests
+A neural network that matches users based on their interests.
+Built using Python.